Remi-C/Remi-C.github.io/wooden_procedural_furniture.md

 layout: page
 title: Wooden procedural furniture
 subtitle: Ideas for durable wooden furniture tailored for everybody, using procedural methods (also called Computational ; parametric ; grammar-based depending on the research community)
+---

----# Purpose of this article #
+# Purpose of this article #
 This article intends to show how classic woodworking could be helped by procedural modelling, guided design, mechanical simulation and digital fabrication, the goal being to mass produce durable solid wood furniture.
 Although grounded in research, this article is not an extensive state of the art.
 We first start from an actual furniture building experience and outline where the digital world could have simplified/accelerated the fabrication.
 Then we generalize this experience and show actual research that deals about the various parts of solid wood furniture fabrication.
-Last a more practical research road map is envisionned.
+Last a more practical research road map is envisioned.

 # An example of durable, solid wood furniture design and fabrication : the modern captain bed#
 [Website of the project with open sourced plan, presentation and pictures](/modern_captain_bed/).

 In 2015 I decided to change my bed.
-I needed something very rigid (back health), practical for storage (Paris' appartments tend to be small), easily disassembled and reassembled, and of course durable (following durabilism, [a profound conviction of mine](/design_philosophy/)).
+I needed something very rigid (back health), practical for storage (Paris' apartments tend to be small), easily disassembled and reassembled, and of course durable (following durabilism, [a profound conviction of mine](/design_philosophy/)).

 I first looked for a suitable product in few specialized company, then asked few woodworkers, without success.
 Finally, I decided to design and build it myself, learning [fine wood working in the process](/2017-10-02-certified_cabinet_maker/)